ava-labs/avalanche-docs/docs/subnets/README.md

 ## Subnets

-A **subnet**, or subnetwork, is a dynamic set of validators working together to achieve consensus on the state of one or more blockchains.
+A **subnet**, or subnetwork, is a dynamic subset of Avalanche Primary Network validators working together to achieve consensus on the state of one or more blockchains.
 Each blockchain is validated by exactly one subnet.
 A subnet can have and validate many blockchains.
 A validator may be a member of many subnets.

+Subnets are independent and don’t share execution thread, storage or networking with other subnets or the Primary Network, effectively allowing the network to scale up easily.
+They share the benefits provided by the Avalanche Protocol such as low cost and fast to finality.

 A subnet manages its own membership, and it may require that its constituent validators have certain properties.
 This is very useful, and we explore its ramifications in more depth below: